abrik1/abrik1/README.md

 <h1 align=center>Welcome to my Github</h1>
-<p align=center>I am a teenager who is keen at developing Linux distros and learning how Arduino works<br>Currently developing NemesisOS</p>
+<p align=center>I am a teenager who is keen at developing Linux distros and learning how Arduino works<br>Currently developing NemesisOS and stuff...</p>

 ___